andremano/online-core/docs/source/dic.rst

 .. important::
    **Resources.**
-   You will require the latest LTR version of LTR version of `QGIS <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `digital_image_classification.zip <data_digital_image_classfication_>`_ which you can download from CANVAS.
+   You will require the latest LTR version of LTR version of `QGIS <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `digital_image_classification.zip <data_digital_image_classfication_>`_.
 When you unzip the dataset, you will find the following files inside:

    + ``s2_25_sept_2016.tif``, a Sentinel-2 satellite image of Enschede.
    + ``Training_areas.shp``, containing the sites visited during a fieldwork.